Table of Contents

 These dogs get recognized for being loyal companions to their owners.

 All Maltese dogs come in at under 12 inches (30cm) at the most, presenting them as great lapdogs.

 In addition, their small size and gentle-mannered demeanor make them great for little children to play around with all day long.

-Their dainty looks make them ideal pets for parents that are less confident about handling big dogs.
+Their dainty looks make them ideal pets for parents who are less confident about handling big dogs.